 Another family-owned Johnston County establishment catering to our obsession with food is Atkinson Milling Company.
 Open since 1757, no I did not type a number wrong, and owned by the Wheeler family going on 3 generations now.

-I asked Andrew Wheeler, third-generation Wheeler at Atkinson's, to share what Christmas means to his family.
+I asked Andrew Wheeler, a third-generation Wheeler at Atkinson's, to share what Christmas means to his family.
 He said that Christmas for the Wheeler family is always celebrated on Christmas Eve with the whole family present (now including the 4th generation).
 The foods that are Wheeler family traditions are fresh greens, macaroni and cheese, a BIG pot of chicken pastry (Atkinson's of course), and hush puppies (obviously Atkinson's as well!).
-The greens are always grown and delivered that week by Colon and Coy Batten, longtime Wheeler family friends.

 Atkinson offers a wide range of cornmeals, biscuit mixes, breaders, and grits.
 The best product for the holidays, in my opinion, is Atkinson's Cinnamon Flake Biscuit Mix; try using it to make the cinnamon roll recipe on our website here.
 Atkinson's products are also great as gifts!